Hanna Solf: Resistance to the Nazi regime

 Hanna Solf and Elisabeth von Thadden frequently hosted tea parties for intellectuals opposed to the Nazi government, a group which would later be called Solf Circle (Solf-Kreis).
 They helped many victims of Nazi persecution to flee the country.

 Solf and her daughter sheltered Jewish families in their house and helped others find hiding places.

 Arrest and detention

-In September 1944, Solf attended a tea party organised by Elisabeth von Thadden.
+In September 1943, Solf attended a tea party organised by Elisabeth von Thadden.
 The party was infiltrated by the Gestapo agent Paul Reckzeh.
 Members of the Solf circle were arrested as a consequence.
 Hanna Solf was detained on 12 January 1944 and ultimately brought to Ravensbrück concentration camp.
 While several members of the group were executed, Solf and her daughter were freed before their trial when the Red Army liberated Ravensbrück.

 Life after liberation

-At her liberation from Ravensbrück, Solf weighted only 42 kilograms.
+At her liberation from Ravensbrück, Solf weighed only 42 kilograms.

 She appeared as witness at the Nuremberg trials.

 Solf lived retired from social life at the Lake Starnberg, until her death in 1954.
 Her housekeeper Martha Richter was taking care of her.
 Richter had joined the Solf family in 1911 and lived with Solf and her daughter since then and through the war.